devchild/omega/README.md

 #The yoda-project.
 In lack of a final name for this language I call this the yoda-project.
-If you have a proposition for a name, please let me know.
+If you have a proposition for a cool name for this language, please let me know.

-The language I am designing is a mixture of python and c#.
+The programming language I am designing is a mixture of python and c#.
 The compiler is written in c++ and uses llvm for the low level code generation.
+The parser is generated using bison and flex.

 The goal of this project, is the get a better understanding on the internals of a compiler without making this a life's work.